lmajowka/rel_nofollow/README.md

 # RelNofollow

-Add rel="nofollow" to all link in a string
+Add rel="nofollow" to every link in a string

 ## Installation